rghvgrv/Solar-Energy/README.md

-#Solar-Energy#<br>
+<h1>Solar-Energy</h2><br>
-It is a Computer Graphics Project which displays the use of Solar Energy in our Society
+It is a Computer Graphics Project which displays the use of Solar Energy in our Society.